 Early colonizers arrived in North America from France in the 16th and 17th centuries, bringing their native language along with them.
 As the settlers began the process of building new colonies and discovering how to survive in the new world, they needed to develop ways to communicate with people in their new surroundings.

 Things began to change linguistically after the Seven Years’ War ended, and France ceded all of its North American territories to Britain.
 As John McEvoy explains, “Once within the British Empire, Québec became isolated from the rest of the Francophone world.
 As a result, the French spoken in Québec followed its own unique trajectory.”
-French in France continued to develop with European influence, while Canadian French was influenced by the English language and other local factors.
+French in France continued to develop with European influence, while Canadian French—in Quebec and elsewhere throughout Canada—was influenced by the English language and other local factors.

 Spoken Differences, Written Similarities

-Just as there are differences between British and U.S. English, there are different accents and intonations that occur between French French and Canadian French.
+Just as there are differences between British and Canadian English, there are different accents and intonations that occur between French French and Canadian French.